MicrosoftDocs/cpp-docs/docs/parallel/concrt/reference/concurrency-namespace-functions.md

  A random-access iterator addressing the position one past the final element in the range to be sorted.

  `_Alloc`
- An instance of an STL compatible memory allocator.
+ An instance of a C++ Standard Library compatible memory allocator.

  `_Func`
  A user-defined predicate function object that defines the comparison criterion to be satisfied by successive elements in the ordering.
 A binary predicate takes two arguments and returns `true` when satisfied and `false` when not satisfied.
 This comparator function must impose a strict weak ordering on pairs of elements from the sequence.